-The RCP's West Midlands regional office is based in Birmingham and is here to support local physicians, provide educational events, administer the approval of consultant job descriptions and help develop and maintain regional networks.
+The Royal College of Physicians' (RCP's) West Midlands regional office is based in Birmingham and is here to support local physicians, provide educational events, administer the approval of consultant job descriptions and help develop and maintain regional networks.

-- Acute and general medicine conference - Birmingham
+- Acute and general medicine conference - Birmingham, 21 March 2018

-- National training scheme for the use of radioiodine in benign thyroid disease
+- National training scheme for the use of radioiodine in benign thyroid disease, 12 June 2018

 Helen Flood, regional manager